Where to Buy Hardware

 I also don’t specify variables like RAM (memory) size.
 For some reason, ranges are not clearly indicated, so I haven’t tried those kinds of criteria.
 What’s on the product page is good enough.
 And, if the product page is silent about something important, that’s a red flag, especially when other product pages have the needed information.
 If someone selling omits an important fact, that’s a silent warning.

-Low-price items I typically buy locally.
-While ordering from an online supplier that has no legal nexus in the state where I live can save me sales tax, the shipping and handling charge can effectively wipe that out, so it can be worth paying the sales tax and walking out the door with my purchase.
+Way-low-price items I typically buy locally, in brick-and-mortar stores.
+Ordering from an online supplier that has no physical presence in the state where I live can still cost me sales tax, plus a shipping and handling charge applies, so it can be worth paying the sales tax, saving the shipping, and walking out the door with my purchase in hand.
+Compare buying both ways for your purchases.

 Linux-compatible Wi-Fi adapters or network interface cards (NICs) for USB are in a separate article.